walkerab/terraform-plus-github-actions/ci-cd-terraform-via-github-actions.md

 This is still a WIP so expect a follow-up.
 I can think of several ways I'd like to improve upon this code.
 In particular:

-- Protecting against Terraform state manipulation that could be occurring outside of the GitOps workflow i.e. saving the `tfplan` into S3 so it can be used in the apply.
-This combined with [branch protection](https://docs.github.com/en/repositories/configuring-branches-and-merges-in-your-repository/defining-the-mergeability-of-pull-requests/about-protected-branches#require-status-checks-before-merging) would make things very safe.
+- Protecting against Terraform state manipulation that could be occurring outside of the GitOps workflow
 - DRYing code up using [composite actions](https://docs.github.com/en/actions/creating-actions/creating-a-composite-action)
 - Removing hard-coded Terraform version number and Ubuntu versions
 - Trigger workflows on comments - for example we could re-run the workflows when someone comments "plan" or "apply" similar to how [Atlantis](https://www.runatlantis.io/docs/using-atlantis.html#atlantis-apply) operates.
 - Making the example run for multiple AWS accounts not just multiple environments
 - Grouping comments together to cut down on noise

 What would you explore next?
-Reach out to me and let me know!
+Reach out and let me know!